railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

 You can also confirm a customer delivery using the :guilabel:`Confirm Order` button in the `Sales Order`.
 When you click the :guilabel:`Process` button of `Outgoing Deliveries`, a window opens where you can enter the quantities actually delivered.
-If you enter a value less than the forecasted one, OpenERP automatically generates a partial delivery note and a new order for the remaining items.
+If you enter a value less than the forecast one, OpenERP automatically generates a partial delivery note and a new order for the remaining items.
 For this exercise, just confirm all the products.

-If you return to the list of current orders you will see that your order has now been marked as delivered (done).
+If you return to the list of current orders, you will see that your order has now been marked as delivered (``Done``).
 A progress indicator from 0% to 100% is shown by each order so that the salesperson can follow the progress of his orders at a glance.

 .. figure:: images/stock_sale_tree.png